All Episodes

 They need you buying tobacco products, paying state taxes.

-They're broke, so to hell with your health.
+So to hell with your health.

 That's what it all means.

-Back after this, don't you?
+Back after this.

 I checked the email during the break.

-Why why is smoking's not good for anybody?
+Smoking is not good for anybody.

-Why why are you let me try to explain this, folks?
+Let me try to explain this, folks.

-I believe if somebody, I just believe in individual liberty.
+I believe if somebody I just believe in individual liberty.

-I hate groupthink, I hate conformity.
+I hate conformity.

 And groupthink, I'm telling you, I happen to believe that one of the most harmful things about our educational system is groupthink being promoted.